Why interest rates matter

-If you have recently applied for a mortgage or financed a car, you may have noticed that the interest rate being charged for the loan is relatively low.
-In fact, current 15-year mortgage rates are at the lowest they have ever been! ¹
+If you have recently applied for a mortgage or financed a car, you may have noticed that sometimes the interest rate being charged for the loan is relatively low, and sometimes it is much higher.
+Why?

 An interest rate is defined as the cost of borrowing.
 In the simplest form, an interest rate will be quoted as a percentage of the value of a loan.
 For example, a $100,000 loan with an annual interest rate of 5% will cost the borrower $5,000 annually.
 Interest rates play a part in almost all areas of our daily financial lives; whether it is borrowing money to purchase a home in the form of a mortgage or lending money to the bank in the form of deposits.
 In the former, the consumer is the borrower and is liable for interest rates whereas in the latter the bank is the borrower and pays interest to the consumer.

 Interest rates are impacted by several economic factors as well as government policy.
 One of the key drivers is something known as the Federal Funds Rate.